nxhuy-github/k8s-note/kubernetes.md

 <img src="./images/k8s-service.png" alt="Service"/>

-:information_source: The **Domain Name System (DNS)** is a system for associating various types of information – such as IP addresses – with easy-to-remember names. :fast_forward: that means each **Service** has its own DNS name or its own IP addresse.
+:information_source: The **Domain Name System (DNS)** is a system for associating various types of information – such as IP addresses – with easy-to-remember names :fast_forward: that means each **Service** has its own DNS name or its own IP addresse.

 Using `selectors`, a **Service** will select the **Pods**' `labels` to get its respective **Pods**.